 Stock Adobe Royalty Free Images

-Carefully examine your own being, asking: “Why do my relationships repeatedly follow an unhealthy pattern ending in heartbreak?”
-The answer to this essential question isn’t immediately available to superficial glances and subjective speculations.
 Ego protecting mechanisms conceal uncomfortable truths.
-We deceive ourselves, burying evidence, passing over facts, and denying patterns, Perhaps we think, “If I’m convinced it’s not my fault, I can convince my partner it’s theirs—and they will change.”
-Interestingly most people believe themselves above average in relationship skills; but this is statistically impossible—many are lacking and don’t know it.
-If we experienced struggles with past relationships, numerous painful endings, or are habitually unfulfilled, perhaps the relationship shortcomings were more than a faulty partner.
+We deceive ourselves, burying evidence, passing over facts, and denying patterns.
+Perhaps, we think, “If I’m convinced it’s not my fault, I can trick my partner into taking full responsibility—and they will change.”
+Interestingly, most people believe themselves above average in relationship skills—statistically impossible.
+Many of us are lacking and don’t know it.
+If we experience relationship struggles, multiple painful endings, or are habitually unfulfilled, perhaps the relationship shortcomings were more than a faulty partner.
 Maybe it is us that falls below average in skills of relating, gasp!
 Where we fall on the skill scale, we have relationship building skills to nurture.

 Through personal acceptance, we may encounter hidden weaknesses without debilitating shame.
-By recognizing our contribution to the painful relationship dances, we empower ourselves to embark on needed changes.
-Many get lost in the habitually massaging their delicate egos, redirecting emotional pain by focusing attention on the partner and what the partner is doing wrong.
-Friends and family eagerly engage in the drama, agreeing with our careless stories of terribleness, depicting with creativity the ugliness of the monster sharing our bed.
+By recognizing our contribution to the painful relationship dances, we empower ourselves to embark on helpful adjustments.
+Many get lost in habitually massaging their delicate egos, redirecting emotional pain by focusing attention on the faults of a partner.
+Friends and family eagerly engage in this drama of victimization, agreeing with our careless stories of terribleness, depicting with creativity the ugliness of the monster sharing our bed.

-If you seek drama, sprinkled with the unhelpful-well-meaning support of others, continue with the gross portrayal of your self-imposed victimhood.
-But change requires a little more.
-This merry-go-round must stop; kick off the hoodlums vandalizing your life and move towards healthier connections.
+If you seek drama, sprinkled with the unhelpful-well-meaning support of others, continue with the gross portrayal of self-imposed victimhood.
+But change requires more.
+This merry-go-round must stop; kick off the hoodlum thoughts that keep vandalizing your life and move towards healthier connections.
 Only from enlightened acceptance of our role in the unfolding drama can we make change, inviting intimacy, and building security.
 We can be a more loving partner—skilled in relationships.
 New insights provide direction, allowing the searching gazes of introspection to discover the flaws impeding flourishing relationships.
 Instead of running to the unknown, with our heavy baggage in tote, we can find the answer to our sorrows within the confines of our own disappointing life.